Case Study - Adullam Homes

 “Thought provoking but extremely enjoyable. “

-“Be prepared for challenged!
+“Be prepared for challenge!
 Thanks Julian- I needed this more than you could’ve imagined. “

 How do you measure impact?